srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Oh circle shaped beetle who has lines on your body!
-When you go and see the master who has sudharsana chakram (who is even more merciful than emperumAn himself) in his hand, please tell him “Oh you who have vowed not to show your compassion on parAnkusa nAyaki since she has committed many sins/mistakes! you break your vow and show your compassion once by taking a stroll on the street where she lives on garudAzhwAr (who is an ocean of mercy) at least one day – before she loses her existence”.
+Oh circle shaped beetle who has stripes on your body!
+When you go and see the master who has sudharSana chakram (who is even more merciful than emperumAn himself) in his hand, please tell him “Oh you who have vowed not to show your compassion on parAngusa nAyagi since she has committed many sins/mistakes!
+You break your vow and show your compassion once by taking a stroll on the street where she lives on garudAzhwAr (who is an ocean of mercy) at least one day – before she loses her existence”.
 If he refuses to do so, she would wonder “What mistake did we commit that he does not even pass by our street?”.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam